 You can create full FGDC CSDGM metadata for an item in ArcGIS Pro.
-To get started, follow the steps below.
+To get started, complete the following steps:

 It may take some time to complete an item's metadata.
 You can save your changes and finish the remainder at a later time, even if required information is missing.
-The next time you work on this project the Metadata view will be open to the page you worked on last.
+The next time you work on the project, the metadata view will be open to the page you worked on last.

 Create CSDGM-compliant metadata

-The table below describes where you can find each of the minimum mandatory CSDGM metadata elements.
-You are not limited to providing the information below; this information is provided to help you get started.
+The following table describes where you can find each of the minimum mandatory CSDGM metadata elements.
+You're not limited to the information below; this information is provided to help you get started.
 If information beyond the minimum is provided, additional content may be required to complement that information according to the CSDGM standard.